rmjarvis/TreeCorr/README.rst

   I've made since then, but this will suffice as a reference for now.)
 - If you use the three-point multipole functionality of TreeCorr, please also reference **Porth et al, 2023, arXiv:2309.08601**
-- Record on the Astrophyics Source Code Library: http://ascl.net/1508.007
+- Record on the Astrophysics Source Code Library: https://ascl.net/1508.007
 - Developed by Mike Jarvis.
-Fee free to contact me with questions or comments at mikejarvis17 at gmail.
+Feel free to contact me with questions or comments at mikejarvis17 at gmail.
 Or post an issue (see below) if you have any problems with the code.